Discover Hamburg by Bike

 A trip through the port of Hamburg takes you over the Elbe bridges and through the old Elbe tunnel.

-The Elbe bridges consist of several parallel rail and road bridges that cross the Elbe in Hamburg.
+The Elbe bridges consist of several parallel railway and road bridges that cross the Elbe in Hamburg.
 They connect Hamburg’s city center with the Elbe islands of Veddel and Wilhelmsburg.

-We refer to the old Elbe tunnels as the St. Pauli Elbe tunnel, opened in 1911, as a distinction from the new freeway Elbe tunnel further west, which has existed since 1975.
-The old Elbe Tunnel passes under the North Elbe River over a length of 426.5 meters and connects the St. Pauli Landing Bridges (north entrance) with the Elbe island of Steinwerder (south entrance).
-It is used as a public traffic route by pedestrians and cyclists free of charge.
+We refer to the St. Pauli Elbe Tunnel, which opened in 1911, as the “Old Elbe Tunnel” in contrast to the new Elbe Motorway Tunnel, further to the west, which exists since 1975.
+The old Elbe tunnel crosses under the Norderelbe over a length of 426.5 meters and connects the St. Pauli Landungsbrücken (north entrance) with the Elbe island of Steinwerder (south entrance).
+It is used free of charge as a public transport route by pedestrians and cyclists.

-In Hamburg-Veddel is the Ballinstadt, an emigration museum inaugurated in 2007, built on the site of the former emigrant halls.
-In 1901, the general director of Hapag, Albert Ballin, had mass accommodations built on the Elbe island of Veddel for thousands of emigrants who arrived in the city from all over Europe every week.
+In Hamburg-Veddel is Ballinstadt, an emigration museum that was inaugurated in 2007 and was built on the site of the former emigrant halls.
+In 1901, the general director of Hapag, Albert Ballin, had mass accommodation built on the Elbe island of Veddel for thousands of emigrants who arrived in the city every week from all over Europe.

-At the Hansa harbor lies the harbor museum.
-If you want to experience the history and development of the port of Hamburg up close, this is the place for you.
-Since 2020, the port museum has also been the berth of the four-masted ship “Peking,” which was built in Hamburg in 1911.
+The harbor museum is located at the Hansahafen.
+If you want to experience the history and development of the port of Hamburg up close, you have come to the right place.
+Since 2020, the harbor museum has also been the berth of the four-master “Peking,” built in Hamburg in 1911.

-The tour can be extended by a detour to Wilhelmsburg or also to Harburg.
+The tour can be extended with a detour to Wilhelmsburg or Harburg.

 From Harburg to Bergedorf

-After a short ride through Harburg, the tour leads along the Seevekanal to Seevetal.
-It is an idyllic natural paradise with many waterfowl and other wildlife (herons, pheasants, hares…) and of course the biggest highlight – the checkerboard flower meadows.
-Usually around the end of April to the beginning of May, the checkerboard flower, which is highly endangered in Germany, shows itself.
-The Seevesperrwerk is located at the mouth of the Seeve into the Elbe.
+After a short ride through Harburg, the tour leads along the Seeve Canal to Seevetal.
+A picturesque nature reserve with abundant wildlife awaits you there, including water birds, herons, pheasants and hares.
+The highlight is undoubtedly the checkerboard flower meadows, which usually bloom in full splendour from the end of April to the beginning of May.
+The Seevesperrwerk marks the mouth of the Seeve into the Elbe.

 All about "Greets"